Vancouver Canucks: Rebuilding (2018–2021)

-Patrik Allvin/Jim Rutherford era (2021–present)
+Jim Rutherford era (2021–2026)

+Patrik Allvin (2022–2026)

 On December 9, 2021, Jim Rutherford was named president of hockey operations and interim general manager.
 He hired Patrik Allvin as general manager on January 26, 2022.
 On January 22, 2023, after weeks of speculation, the Canucks fired head coach Bruce Boudreau and hired Rick Tocchet as the franchise's 21st head coach.
-As the news broke that Boudreau would be fired weeks before while he was still coaching, the Canucks organization faced widespread criticism by fans and journalists mainly directed towards owner Francesco Aquilini, head of hockey operations Jim Rutherford and general manager Patrik Allvin, for their public mishandling of the coaching switch.
+As the news broke that Boudreau would be fired while he was still coaching, the Canucks organization faced widespread criticism by fans and journalists mainly directed towards owner Francesco Aquilini, Rutherford and Allvin, for their public mishandling of the coaching switch.
 Following Horvat's trade to the New York Islanders in exchange for Anthony Beauvillier and Aatu Raty, Quinn Hughes was named the 15th captain in franchise history during the 2023 off-season, making him the youngest captain in the NHL and first American captain of the Canucks.

 The 2023–24 season was the first season with Hughes as captain and the first full season with Tocchet as head coach.
 With low expectations from fans and media at the start of the season, the team started 9–2–1 in their first twelve regular season games, and finished third in the Western Conference en route to winning their first-ever Pacific Division title (and their first franchise division title since 2013).
 The Canucks qualified for the playoffs for the first time since the expanded playoffs in 2020 and played their first playoff games in Vancouver since 2015.
 The Canucks defeated their first round opponent, the wild card Nashville Predators in six games, but lost their second round series in seven games to the Edmonton Oilers.
 Following the season, Tocchet was announced as the winner of the Jack Adams Award and Hughes won the James Norris Memorial Trophy; Allvin was voted as a finalist for the Jim Gregory General Manager of the Year Award.